oodvg/Guardian/README.md

-# StaffPortal
+# Guardian

 Fork of [TeamAutomod/Automod](https://github.com/TeamAutoMod/AutoMod).
 I have permission from the lead developer to fork and maintain v1 as v2 is not open source.

 THIS MAY NOT TO BE UPTO DATE 100% OF THE TIME.
 I WILL WORK ON THIS WHEN I HAVE TIME DUE TO MY BUSY SCHEDULE.

-StaffPortal is a Discord moderation and utility bot, made for both small and large communities.
+Guardian is a Discord moderation and utility bot, made for both small and large communities.

 ## Features
 - Advanced automoderator, with features such as: